 The extra piece of help that Adolf Hitler needed came in the form of the Great Depression that was affecting the United States.
-Gavin (1996) pointed out that the way the Great Depression of the United States helped Hitler was because “the German economy was especially vulnerable since it was built upon foreign capital, mostly loans from America and was very dependent on foreign trade” (para.
+Gavin (1996) pointed out that the Great Depression of the United States helped Hitler because “the German economy was especially vulnerable since it was built upon foreign capital, mostly loans from America and was very dependent on foreign trade” (para.
 2).
-Germany's economy was affected from events outside of the German’s control causing the German citizens to go through their own depression of sorts due to the Great Depression, and many people in Germany were being laid off and did not have work (Gavin, 1996).
-The amount of unemployed people in Germany has been estimated to be around 6 million as of July of 1932 (United States Holocaust Memorial Museum, n.d).
+Germany's economy was affected from events outside of the German’s control causing the German citizens to go through their own depression of sorts (repetitive), and many people in Germany were being laid off and did not have work (Gavin, 1996).
+The amount of unemployed people in Germany has been estimated to be around six million as of July of 1932 (United States Holocaust Memorial Museum, n.d).
 Germany decided that it would be in their best interest “to dissolve the Reichstag according to parliamentary rules and call for new elections” (Gavin, 1996, para.
-14).
+14 – please list the page number not the paragraph if that is what para. stands for).
 This is when Hitler was able to gain a lot of attention from people in Germany, and he was eventually put into power in January 1933 (Duiker, 2010).
-In other words, one can conclude that if it would not have been for the Great Depression in the United States that Adolf Hitler would have never been put into power over Germany.
+In other words, one can conclude that if it would not have been for the Great Depression in the United States, Adolf Hitler would have never been put into power over Germany.

 After Hitler came to power, he affected many other lives other than those of the Germans.
 McKay (2009) pointed out that “Hitler’s mobilization was ultimately directed toward racial aggression and territorial expansion, and his sudden attack on Poland in 1939 started World War II” (p.
 903).
 It is also important to point out what Hitler did while he was in charge.
 Hitler and his “Nazi state condemned all European Jews to extermination in the Holocaust” (McKay, 2009, p.
 923).
-It has been estimated that by 1945 there had been 6 million Jews that had been killed as a result of Hitler and his Nazi state (McKay, 2009).
-This should be considered significant because their only fault was that they were of a different religion than what Hitler wanted.
-Hitler's actions affected over 6 million people to lose their lives because he did not like the Jewish religion.
-If the people would not have been Jewish then they would not have been killed.
-The only thing wrong with the Jewish people was their religion.
-On top of the 6 million people that lost their live Hitler affected the rest of the population of Germany as well.
-The way that Hitler affected the German people was that he took them to war with Poland which resulted in World War II.
+It has been estimated that by 1945 there had been six million Jews that had been killed as a result of Hitler and his Nazi state (McKay, 2009).
+This should be considered significant because their only fault was that they were of a different religion (and what he considered ethnicity) than what Hitler wanted.
+(Repetitive) On top of the six million people that lost their live Hitler affected the rest of the population of Germany as well by taking them to war with Poland, which resulted in World War II.
 This should be considered significant because of one man’s views it resulted in an entire country going to war.
 This in turn means that the people of Germany would have suffered as a result of his action of going to war.

 It can be argued that had the Great Depression of the United States not taken place Hitler would not have gained power.
 The Great Depression of the United States affected Germany's economy causing the population to lose faith in their current government.
 As a result of this lost faith it gave Hitler the opportunity to gain support and come into power.
 After he came into power he waged war against Poland, and brought in the Holocaust resulting in millions of innocent Jewish deaths.